Jump to page content

 Dashed line Short dashed lines indicate bracing members that are not always present due to variations in design and amendments to towers.

-Dotted line Dotted lines indicate approximations, typically diagrams derived from photographs.
+Dotted line Dotted lines indicate approximations, typically diagrams derived from sources such as Google Street View.
 This is done when no diagram is available or the diagram is incomplete or inaccurate.

 Broken dotted line Broken dotted lines indicate optional components within approximated diagrams.